PerryGu/scatteringNode/README.md

 - Import pipeline still relies on a single-thread stage in heavy files.
 - Error handling around Open3D exceptions is minimal.
-- The scatteringNode currently handles several unrelated concerns -(scattering, color sampling, file I/O, threading, and geometry utilities) -within a single implementation.
-This leads to a large source file that works well -for a legacy tool, but would likely be split into smaller modules in a modern codebase for clarity and maintainability.
+- The scatteringNode currently handles several unrelated concerns
+- (scattering, color sampling, file I/O, threading, and geometry utilities)
+- within a single implementation.
+This leads to a large source file that works well
+- for a legacy tool, but would likely be split into smaller modules in a modern codebase for clarity and maintainability.

 ---